RIOT-OS/RIOT/MAINTAINING.md

 things that should be ensured for contributions.

 Notes:
--   Any of the items in this list might be skipped, if clearly and logically articulated reasons are presented.
 -   The order of the steps is meant to maximize efficiency and minimize overhead, with the philosophy that failing in step n makes steps n+x obsolete.
 However, this efficiency can depend on the quality of the